Canadian Rhodes Scholars Foundation

 The Canadian Rhodes Scholars Foundation (CRSF) is an award-granting body, governed by a board of directors.
-It awards up to three scholarships per year to graduates of the University of Oxford in Oxford, England to pursue graduate study at any Canadian university.
+It awards one to two scholarships per year to graduates of the University of Oxford in Oxford, England to pursue graduate study at any Canadian university.

+Note: The Canadian Rhodes Scholar Foundation is not to be confused with the Canadian branch of the Rhodes Trust.